raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---
 ---
-title: Change layers while running
+title: Creating a foreground and background with sprites
 ---
 You can also use the  `layer`{:class="block3looks"} blocks in your scripts, to  dynamically change the order of sprites and create the illusion of depth while your code is running.